-In 2012, the Attorney General, along with the Idaho Department of Finance, other states, and federal mortgage regulators, entered into consent judgments with the five largest loan servicers and their affiliates:
+The Attorney General, along with the Idaho Department of Finance, other states, and federal mortgage regulators, entered into consent judgments with the five largest loan servicers and their affiliates:

 - Bank of America Corporation

 - Citigroup, Inc.

 - J.P.
 Morgan Chase & Company

 - Ally Financial, Inc.

 - Wells Fargo & Company